wordpress-clients/hybrid/BUILD.md

 # Build

+Do not try to run the app on device if you have not [run the app on the browser](DEVELOPMENT.md) first.

-Install platforms, plugins and crosswalk
+Install platforms, plugins and crosswalk:

 ```
 ionic state restore